-Management is responsible for the preparation and fair presentation of these financial statements in accordance with IFRSs, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with the IFRS accounting standards as issued by the International Accounting Standards Board (IASB), and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, management is responsible for assessing KPSTOP's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate KPSTOP or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, management is responsible for assessing the KPSTOP's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the KPSTOP or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing KPSTOP's financial reporting process.
+Those charged with governance are responsible for overseeing the KPSTOP's financial reporting process.